william0206/MPSL/README.md

 ## Final project -- Simple Vending Machine

->This is the final project of the course MPSL, we use STM32 with eclipse IDE to run the project.
+>This is the final project of the course MPSL, we use `STM32` with `Eclipse IDE` to run the project.
 The vending machine has following features:

 * display the current money inserted into the vending machine
 * calculate the remaining money and give it back